bkramak/level5/readme.md

 This site is dedicated to sharing information on how to categorize lost time and energy following IEC 61400-26-1 (2019).

-The initial effort will be to identify the categories, aligned with the standard level 4 categories.
+The initial effort will be to identify a succint list of level 5 categories, aligned with the standard level 4 categories.

 Future work includes methods of implementation.